5+ Remarkable Towns in Westchester:

 Cities & Towns in Westchester: Highlights of things to do

-With its mixture of urban and city life, Westchester County New York is full of places to see.
+With its mixture of urban and city life, Westchester County New York is full of places to see and visit.
+Featuring busy cities and cute towns, people enjoy visiting and exploring towns in Westchester, rich in history, art and culture.

 - Briarcliff Manor